Explore Asia beyond the usual spots.

 Ko Samet, Thailand

-Where ever you stay on the island you will find something for everyone – on the North you will find fine nightlife and BBQ's on the beach, to the South family friendly, laid back beach bums and quiet secluded beaches.
+Where ever you stay on the island you will find something for everyone – in the North, you will find fine nightlife and BBQ's on the beach, to the South family friendly, laid back beach bums and quiet secluded beaches.

 El Nido, Philippines